Laptop Tips

 Also Read: How to Clean a Laptop Fan and Heatsink

-I’m sure that the above three methods can fix your laptop overheating issue.
-If you have any problems in the process of cleaning dust, please leave a message in the comments box so we can help you fix it.
+I believe the above three methods can solve your laptop overheating problem.
+If you have any issues during the cleaning process, please leave a message in the comment section so we can assist you.

 David Tian